mgmedick/SpeedRunCharts/README.md

 ## Import Process

-Currently I don't have the import code open to the public, but I plan to open source the .net core API wrapper I'm using in the near future.
-The site reads entirely from it's own database, so the import populates all the data the site needs.
+Currently the import code isn't open source, but I plan to share the API wrapper I'm using in the near future.
+The import runs every 15 mins and populates all the data the sites uses.
 So all API calls (speedrun api, twitch, youtube, etc.) are made from the import.
+Additionally the import only pulls verified runs, so the site only has verified data.

 ## Best Practices:

 - Avoid calling an API from the site.
-  - API Calls should be made from the import.
-I'm happy to take on any import enhancements you need to impliment a feature.
-Exceptions can be made for API's that make more sense to call on the fly from the site.
+  - Generally API Calls should be made from the import.
+I'm happy to take on any import enhancements you need for a feature.
+Exceptions can be made for API's that make more sense to call from the site.
-- Don’t use bloated libraries when the solution can be relatively easily self implimented.
+- Don’t use bloated libraries.
-  - There’s lots of bloated vue wrapper libraries out there.
-It's lighter weight to make your own component that does what you want (wrapper for chosen, select2, etc).
+  - There’s lots of bloated vue libraries that are just wrappers of popular js libraries out there.
+It's lighter weight to make your own component that does what you want (ex. your own vue mulitselect component using select2).
--
+- Use vanilla javascript.
+  - Be sure your js is cross browser compatible with latest mainstream browsers (chromium, firefox).
+  - No need for backwards compaitibility with old browsers, as long as it works accross mainstream browsers (chromium, firefox).

 Stack: